autumn-pan/autumn-pan/README.md

 # About Me
 - I create npm packages (i.e hypercomplex, polylinalg)

 - I code flight computers for rockets.
-My current project is Polaris I.
+I worked on Polaris I using the Arduino framework

+- I'm working on ALBATROSS RTOS for ARM Cortex-m and RISC (just ARM Cortex-m for now though)